geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

 <b>Next Steps:</b>

-1. Verify your local system CHANGES:
+1. Verify your local system changes:
  You can verify your changes in the Log Analytics Workspace with the help of this query.
     ``` kusto
     AzSK_ControlResults_CL